achenachena/comp5112_gr7_project/RESEARCH_METHODOLOGY.md

-# Research Methodology: Comparative Study of Search Algorithms in E-commerce
+# Research Methodology: Database-Based Comparative Study of Search Algorithms in E-commerce

 ## Research Question

-**How do keyword matching and TF-IDF search algorithms compare in terms of effectiveness for e-commerce product search?**
+**How do keyword matching and TF-IDF search algorithms compare in terms of effectiveness for large-scale e-commerce product search using real marketplace data?**

 ## Objectives

-1. **Primary Objective**: Compare the performance of keyword matching vs TF-IDF algorithms for e-commerce product search
+1. **Primary Objective**: Compare the performance of keyword matching vs TF-IDF algorithms for e-commerce product search using real API data
 2. **Secondary Objectives**:
-   - Evaluate search relevance and accuracy metrics
+   - Evaluate search relevance and accuracy metrics on large-scale datasets
-   - Analyze performance differences across different product categories
+   - Analyze performance differences across different product categories and query types
+   - Demonstrate scalability with hundreds of thousands of products
-   - Provide insights for improving search algorithms in e-commerce applications
+   - Provide insights for improving search algorithms in real-world e-commerce applications
+   - Establish a database-backed framework for large-scale search algorithm research

 ## Methodology